Fair Spinlocks

 }

-The issue with this implementation is that there is no guarantee about the order that different threads will acquire the lock.
+The first issue with this implementation is that there is no guarantee about the order that different threads will acquire the lock.
 If multiple threads are spinning on the lock, we might hope that all get a chance to acquire the lock:

 lock (free)